oktadev/okta-blog/_source/_posts/2019-01-15-crud-app-laravel-vue.md

   - "This tutorial shows you how to build a Vue app with a Laravel backend, complete with authentication!"
 image: blog/featured/okta-vue-tile-books-mouse.jpg
 type: conversion
+changelog:
+- 2021-04-15: Updated to use Okta Vue 3.1.0 and the Okta CLI for OIDC app creation.
+See changes in [okta-blog#679](https://github.com/oktadeveloper/okta-blog/pull/679).
+Changes to the example app can be viewed in [okta-php-laravel-vue-crud-example#20](https://github.com/oktadeveloper/okta-php-laravel-vue-crud-example/pull/20).
 ---

 Laravel is one of the most popular web frameworks today because of its elegance, simplicity, and readability.
 It also boasts one of the largest and most active developer communities.
 The Laravel community has produced a ton of valuable educational resources, including this one!
 In this tutorial, you'll build a trivia game as two separate projects: a Laravel API and a Vue frontend (using vue-cli).
 This approach offers some important benefits: